MicrosoftDocs/windows-itpro-docs/windows/configuration/gdpr-win10-whitepaper.md

 #### Capabilities to classify, assign permissions and share data
 Windows Information Protection is designed to coexist with advanced data loss prevention (DLP) capabilities found in Office 365 ProPlus, Azure Information Protection, and Azure Rights Management.
 Advanced DLP prevents printing, for example, or protects work data that is emailed outside your company.

-To protect data at all times, regardless of where it is stored, with whom it is shared, or if the device is running iOS, Android or Windows, the classification and protection needs to be built into the file itself so this protection can travel with the data wherever it goes.
+To continously protect your data, regardless of where it is stored, with whom it is shared, or if the device is running iOS, Android or Windows, the classification and protection needs to be built into the file itself, so this protection can travel with the data wherever it goes.
 Microsoft Azure Information Protection (AIP) is designed to provide this persistent data protection both on-premises and in the cloud.

 Data classification is an important part of any data governance plan.
 Adopting a classification scheme that applies throughout your business can be particularly helpful in responding to what the GDPR calls data subject (for example, your EU employee or customer) requests, because it enables enterprises to identify more readily and process personal data requests.